-If a rider does not correct all the dimensions of natural asymmetry and imbalance, this usually results in a bad posture and an incorrect use of abdominal muscles and back muscles.
+If we don't correct all the dimensions of natural asymmetry and imbalance, this usually results in a bad posture and an incorrect use of abdominal muscles and back muscles.

-It causes an imbalance in the muscles in the topline and underline of the horse.
+In other words, it causes an imbalance in the muscles in the topline and underline of the horse:

 .............
 Imbalanced topline ...................................
 Balanced top line